Sawtelle Veterans Home: Sawtelle

 The Pacific Branch served as an attraction for both tourists and local real estate speculators.
-In 1904, Los Angeles Pacific Railroad's branch became a stop on the Balloon RoutePacific Electric Santa Monica Air Line – a popular tour of local attractions conducted by an entrepreneur who escorted tourists via a rented streetcar.
-In 1905, residential lots and larger tracts in the new Westgate Subdivision, which joined “the beautiful Soldier’s Home”, and which was owned and promoted by Jones and Baker’s Santa Monica Land and Water Company, were for sale.
+In 1904, Los Angeles Pacific Railroad's branch became a stop on the Balloon Route – a popular tour of local attractions conducted by an entrepreneur who escorted tourists via a rented streetcar.
+In 1905, residential lots and larger tracts in the new Westgate Subdivision, which joined “the beautiful Soldier's Home”, and which was owned and promoted by Jones and Baker's Santa Monica Land and Water Company, were for sale.
 The new community of Sawtelle developed around the Pacific Branch when veterans’ families, as well as veterans themselves who were drawing relief, settled there.

 James W. Wadsworth Hospital

 Following World War I, a new governmental agency, the Veterans Bureau, was created to provide for the hospitalization and rehabilitation of this much younger group of veterans.
 The development of medical facilities for veterans during the 1920s fueled a burst of construction during that decade, including Colonial Revival staff residences.
 The James W. Wadsworth Hospital opened in 1927, replacing the Barry Hospital.